percona/percona-backup-mongodb/doc/source/initial-setup.rst

    $ sudo systemctl start pbm-agent
    $ sudo systemctl status pbm-agent

-E.g. Imagine you put configsvr nodes (listen port 27019) colocated on the same servers as the first shard's mongod nodes (listen port 27018, replica set name "sh1rs").
+E.g. Imagine you put configsvr nodes (listen port 27019) collocated on the same servers as the first shard's ``mongod`` nodes (listen port 27018, replica set name "sh1rs").
 In this server there should be two
 |pbm-agent| processes, one connected to the shard
 (e.g. "mongodb://username:password@localhost:27018/") and one to the configsvr